Rough Rider’s History with China

 Who were the Rough Riders??

 The answers might surprise you.
-The Rough Riders were made from international diversity.
-They were not just African American soldiers or freed slaves but graduates of West Point, doctors and lawyers from all walks of life.
+The Rough Riders were an international diverse group of individuals who agreed on the survival of the USA.m They were not just African American soldiers or freed slaves but graduates of West Point, doctors, lawyers and from all walks of life.
 Some were young and some were old.
 Their only commonality was their skills in battle and their loyalty to their leaders.
 They were individuals who were so good at being soldiers that is all they are remembered for.
 But diversity was the key to their success and I am about to show you just how diverse the net was cast when it came to the Rough Riders.
-In time I will be able to prove exactly which countries sent soldiers in to fight for the Rough Riders but for today I wish only to dispel the myth that Asian Americans are a relatively new phenomena.
+In time I will be able to prove exactly which countries sent soldiers in to fight for the Rough Riders but for today I wish only to dispel the myth that Asian Americans are a relatively new phenomena on the battlefield in American History.
 They are not.
 Asians have been in this country since the beginning and I mean the very beginning.
 And to acknowledge that the Rough Riders were a necessity born from the World Trade policies of 1900 which I might add William McKinley was shot over with a lead bullet.
 Lead bullets are not a nice way to meet your ending.
 The assassin knew metallurgy which spoke volumes to who was behind it especially since metallurgy was not commercially available reading in 1900.

 In previous writings about the Rough Rider’s I have mentioned that JEB may very well be related to the Rough Rider’s as I have a signature of a Bush from Brooklyn.
 My family who created this heirloom was also living in Brooklyn at the time.
 What was obvious from this heirloom is that there was great divide in the country over international trade and the separation of classes.